 By: Bill Wellock | Published:

-The United States has left the Paris Agreement, the international accord with the goal of limiting global climate change.
+President Joseph R. Biden plans to sign an executive order today that will return the United States to the Paris Agreement, the international accord with the goal of limiting global climate change.

 Florida State University has faculty members available to offer context on climate change and the Paris Agreement.

 Mark Bourassa, associate director of the Center for Ocean-Atmospheric Prediction Studies and professor of meteorology, Department of Earth, Ocean and Atmospheric Science

 Bourassa has expertise on the exchange of energy and momentum between the ocean and atmosphere and how these changes influence changes in weather (e.g., tropical cyclones) and the ocean (e.g., ocean transport).
 He is also a leader in satellite remote sensing and in situ observations, which he uses to better understand regional changes in weather and to improve modeling of air-sea interaction.